aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/materials/dump-embedded-textures/_index.md

 ### Q: Can I obtain a temporary license for testing purposes?
 A: Yes, a temporary license is available [here](https://purchase.aspose.com/temporary-license/).
 ### Q: Where can I find comprehensive documentation for Aspose.3D?
-A: The official documentation is accessible [here](https://reference.aspose.com/3d/net/).
+A: The documentation is accessible [here](https://reference.aspose.com/3d/net/).